suspect-devices/digithink/docs/buildnotes/ezra.md

 ## Cleaning up the mess.

-I was going to eliminate the /etc/doveconf/conf.d directory but something is missing from the single conf file created by dovecot.org/upgrader/ file and so I just put everything that was working back and cleaned up the other mess by migrating things the hard way.
+I was going to eliminate the /etc/doveconf/conf.d directory but something is missing from the single conf file created by dovecot.org/upgrader/ file and so I just put everything that was working back and cleaned up the remaining mess by migrating things the hard way.

 ### Migrating things the hard way